-Borrowing enough money to pay off all existing debt.
-Allows you to put everything you owe into one simple-to-manage package.
-Learn more about debt consolidation.
+If you borrow enough money to pay off all your existing debt, including loans and credit card balances, you take out a debt consolidation loan.
+This enables you to put everything you owe into one simple-to-manage package.

 The difference between the home’s fair market value and the outstanding balance of everything still to be paid.
 Positive equity means the value exceeds the balance.
 Negative equity means the home is worth less than the sum secured on it.